 President Biden ran on bold commitments to combat the climate crisis.
 Now, as we face climate disasters across the country, we’re holding him and his administration accountable for keeping those promises.
 Earthjustice’s attorneys and policy experts rated Biden’s progress on goals that the U.S. must achieve — and soon — if we want to avoid the worst impacts of climate change.
-The verdict: Though there are reasons to celebrate, the president still has much work to do.
+The verdict: Though there are reasons to celebrate, the president still has much work to do in his first term.

 Check out the scorecard below to see the policy areas where Biden is already moving us toward a just and sustainable future — and the ones where his administration needs a push.

 |Keep fossil fuels in the ground||Little / No progress|